-These switches have a combination of 1000BASE-T ports and SFP ports that may be used in to uplink various network devices to the Switch, including PCs, hubs and other switches to provide a gigabit Ethernet uplink in full-duplex mode.
-The SFP (Small Form Factor Portable) combo ports are used with fiber-optical transceiver cabling in order to uplink various other networking devices for a gigabit link that may span great distances.
+The DGS-1210/ME Metro Ethernet Switches have different port configuration (10/100/1000Base-T or SFP ports) that may be used in to uplink various network devices to the Switch, including PCs, hubs and other switches to provide a gigabit Ethernet uplink in full-duplex mode.
+The SFP (Small Form Factor Portable) ports are used with fiber-optical transceiver cabling in order to uplink various other networking devices for a gigabit link that may span great distances.